cuplv/TraceRunner/README.md

 Integer i = 2;
 ```

-This is not the case in jimple, instead write somethin like the following:
+This is not the case in jimple, instead write the following:

 ```
 Integer i = Integer.valueOf(2);